 Native American enrollment figures for job-based insurance and public insurance through Medicare and Medicaid programs fall well below those for white Americans.
 Consequently, fewer Native Americans are able to afford the health care they need and are forced to rely on IHS, seek out charitable care, or delay necessary treatment.
 Data from the Kaiser Commission on Medicaid and the uninsured indicate that 49 percent of Native Americans have access to employer-sponsored health insurance, compared with 83 percent of white Americans.
 For IHS users this figure was 22.9 percent in FY 2002 and 22.8 percent in FY 2003.
 These low figures may be partly attributed to high unemployment among Native Americans (7.6 percent as opposed to 3.0 percent for white Americans in the FY 2000 census) and partly to the fact that many jobs available to Native Americans do not offer health insurance.
-In addition to those with job-based insurance, such as Medicaid, Medicare, the State Children's Health Insurance Program (SCHIP), and the Veterans Administration services.
+In addition to those with job-based insurance, an estimated 17 percent of Native Americans (42 percent of IHS users) rely on public health insurance, such as Medicaid, Medicare, the State Children's Health Insurance Program (SCHIP), and the Veterans Administration services.
 This leaves the remainder, more than a third of the Native American population (35 percent of IHS users), with